 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Ten (10) years of professional experience in organizational development, quality management, organizational performance improvement or human resources management.
+Ten (10) years of professional experience in organizational or workforce development, quality management, organizational performance improvement or human resources management.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have been providing consultative services to an agency in the areas of organizational development and quality improvement for the purpose of improving organizational efficiency and effectiveness.
+Two (2) years of the General Experience must have been at the full advanced working level, with responsibility for planning, developing, coordinating and implementing quality planning processes and organizational and/or workforce development programs for the purpose of improving organizational efficiency and effectiveness.

-2. For state employees, the Special Experience will be interpreted at or above the level of Organizational Development Specialist.
+For state employees this experience is interpreted at the level of an Organizational Development Specialist.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-4. For state employees, two (2) years' experience as a Director of Staff Development may be substituted for the General Experience.
+For state employees two (2) years of experience as a Director of Staff Development may be substituted for the General Experience.